How To Build an Indoor Bunny Cage A 3-level condo with open top and bottom

 A Wall

-Step 1: Make 2 Large Walls
+Step 1: Make two large walls

 Lay out the wall on the floor, making sure that the grid portions of all of them are the same side up.
 Secure with cable ties.
 Don't pull the cable ties fully tight just yet; leave a slight give to them (see photo below).
 You will tighten them later.
 Repeat to make the second wall.